fleeblewidget/husl/core/husl-quick-reference.md

 # HUSL Quick Reference Guide

-A one-page reference for the Business Specification Language.
+A one-page reference for the Human-Understandable Specification Language.

 ---